wix/media-platform-php-sdk/README.md

 ## Serving Watermarked Images with the token (without Manifest Creation)

-It's possible to serve a secured (private) image with applied watermark image via the image API without creating the Watermark Manifest.
-It requires supplying a token, though.
+It's possible to serve a secured (private) image with a watermark via the image API, without creating the Watermark Manifest.
+This action requires a token.

 ```php
         // your wixmp application id